The Honest Guide to Choosing Between Cancún, Playa del Carmen & Tulum

-They all look amazing in the pictures but how do you know which one is the perfect fit for you if you have never been there?
+It’s tough to decide which one to choose.
+They all look amazing in the pictures, but how do you know which one is the perfect fit for you if you have never been there?

-Cancun vs Playa del Carmen vs Tulum — Cancun features and highlights
+Cancun features and highlights

 Cancun is probably the most famous of the three destinations we’re talking about today.
 It attracts millions of tourists from all over the world every year, and rightly so—there’s a reason it’s known as one of the best resort towns in Mexico.

-- the hotel zone known as Zona Hotelera, is an L-shaped strip of luxurious hotels, all-inclusive resorts, exquisite restaurants, and shops
+- The hotel zone, known as Zona Hotelera, is an L-shaped strip of luxurious hotels, all-inclusive resorts, exquisite restaurants, and shops

-- the downtown area is called El Centro, which is a more modest part of Cancun and is at a 10-minute drive inland with no charm at all.
+- The downtown area is called “El Centro”, which is a relatively insignificant part of Cancun, located a 10-minute drive inland with no notable charm.

-Another reason Cancun is a popular destination is the nightlife it offers.
-If you’re visiting during peak season (December through April), which also encompasses spring break (February through April), you will find thousands of students having a blast during their time off from universities and colleges.
+During peak season (December through April), which also includes spring break (February through April), you will find thousands of students having a blast during their time off from universities and colleges.

 Apart from the towering hotels and unending party scene, Cancun also features the Nichupte Lagoon—a natural paradise consisting of mangroves, lakes, and an abundance of wildlife.